SocketCluster/socketcluster/socketcluster-protocol.md

 Instead of including authentication token within Handshake event, a SocketCluster client could send special Authentication event any time after Handshake.
 This could be useful if authentication token somehow becomes available in your client after Handshake.
-As an example, if you use JavaScript `socketcluster-client` in a web browser and get multiple tabs opened, you could acquire authentication token in one tab and, when `authToken` becomes available in the `localStorage`, other tabs would send to server Authentication event, for their socket connections to also become authenticated, without need for page reload.
+As an example, if you use JavaScript `socketcluster-client` in a web browser and get multiple tabs opened, you could acquire authentication token in one tab and, when `authToken` becomes available in the `localStorage`, other tabs would send to server the `authToken` within Authentication event, for their socket connections to also become authenticated, without need for page reload.

 #### **Authentication event** is a JSON-encoded string with the following structure:
 ```js